 The value of long-term incentives awarded is based primarily on competitive market-based data presented by the compensation consultant to the Committee, the impact each position has on our shareholder return and internal pay relationships.
-The Committee approved the target long-term incentive compensation level for each officer in January.
+The Committee approved the target long-term incentive compensation level for each officer in January 2012.

-Long-term incentive compensation approved for 2011 for our Named Executive Officers is shown in the table below.
+Long-term incentive compensation approved for 2012 for our Named Executive Officers is shown in the table below:

-Long-Term Incentive Value Percentage of Base Salary David R. Emery, CEO \$800,000 123% Anthony S. Cleberg, CFO \$350,000 103% Linden R. Evans, COO-Utilities \$400,000 103% Steven J. Helmers, Sr. Vice President and General Counsel \$270,000 92% Robert A. Myers, Sr. Vice President, Human Resources \$200,000 68%
+Long-Term Incentive Value Percentage of Base Salary David R. Emery, CEO \$875,000 129% Anthony S. Cleberg, CFO \$400,000 113% Linden R. Evans, COO-Utilities \$400,000 95% Steven J. Helmers, Sr. Vice President and General Counsel \$270,000 87% Robert A. Myers, Sr. Vice President, CHRO \$220,000 72 %

-The variance in percentage of base salary for the long-term incentive value of our Named Executive Officers reflects our philosophy that the CEO, CFO and COO should have more of their total compensation at risk because they hold positions that have a greater impact on our long-term results.
+The variance in percentage of base salary for the long-term incentive value of our Named Executive Officers reflects our philosophy that certain officers should have more of their total compensation at risk because they hold positions that have a greater impact on our long-term results.

 Restricted stock (or restricted stock units) is used to deliver 50 percent of the long-term incentive award amounts, with the remaining 50 percent delivered in the form of performance shares.
-The actual shares of restricted stock and performance shares granted in 2011 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.
+In addition, Mr. Evans received an additional award of 9,960 shares that cliff vests in five years as a retention incentive.
+The actual shares of restricted stock and performance shares granted in 2012 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.

 Restricted Stock and Restricted Stock Units.
-Restricted stock and restricted stock units vest one-third each year over a three-year period, and automatically vest in their entirety upon death, disability or a change in control.
+Restricted stock and restricted stock units awarded as long-term incentives vest one-third each year over a threeyear period, and automatically vest in their entirety upon death, disability or a change in control.
 Dividends are paid on the restricted stock and dividend equivalents accrue on restricted stock units.
 Unvested restricted stock or units are forfeited if an officer's employment is terminated for any reason other than death, disability or in the event of a change in control.
-Corporate officers may elect to receive the award in the form of restricted stock, or to defer the payment under the Nonqualified Deferred Compensation Plan, in the form of restricted stock units.
-The number of shares awarded in 2011 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2011 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 31.
+Corporate officers may elect to receive the award in the form of restricted stock, or to defer the payment under the Nonqualified Deferred Compensation Plan in the form of restricted stock units.
+The number of shares awarded in 2012 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2012 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 31.

+Restricted Stock Granted

-David R. Emery, CEO 13,206
+David R. Emery, CEO 12,450

-Anthony S. Cleberg, CFO 5,777
+Anthony S. Cleberg, CFO 5,692

-Linden R. Evans, COO-Utilities 6,603
+Linden R. Evans, COO-Utilities 15,652

-Steven J. Helmers, Sr. Vice President and General Counsel 4,457
+Steven J. Helmers, Sr. Vice President and General Counsel 3,842

-Robert A. Myers, Sr. Vice President, Human Resources 3,301
+Robert A. Myers, Sr. Vice President, CHRO 3,130